lucassabreu/clockify-cli/README.md

 +------------------+----------+----------+---------+---------+-------------------+------+
 ```

-After finishing your work you can stop the last entry using `clockify-cli out`
+After finishing your work you can stop the entry using `clockify-cli out`

 ```console
 foo@bar:~$ clockify-cli out